divio/divio-cloud-docs/how-to/create-addon.rst

 If your addon *contains* an application .......................................

-On the other hand, if for example, the application is not available on PyPI, simply add it as the inner application directory.
+If on the other hand the application is not available on PyPI, simply add it as the inner application directory.

 .. _addon_application_naming: